Independent Business Communications · Australia needtoknowit.com.au / needtoknowai.com

 Key considerations for VOIP deployments:

-- Call recording storage: If you record calls, recordings that contain client information (names, addresses, pet medical details) are personal information under the Privacy Act.
+• Call recording storage: If you record calls, recordings that contain client information (names, addresses, pet medical details) are personal information under the Privacy Act.
 They must be stored securely and cannot be shared without consent.
 APP 11 requires that personal information not be retained longer than necessary.
-Define a retention policy and confirm your VOIP provider can enforce it.
+Define a retention policy and confirm your business phone company can enforce it.

-- Data sovereignty: Call recordings and voicemails stored by offshore VOIP providers may be subject to APP 8 (cross-border disclosure).
+• Data sovereignty: Call recordings and voicemails stored by offshore business phone companies may be subject to APP 8 (cross-border disclosure).
 If client data is stored outside Australia, your privacy policy must disclose this.
 Prefer providers that store data in Australian data centres.

 Patient Recall Campaigns and Outbound Calling

-Most Australian hosted VOIP providers offer click-to-dial from a web interface, which allows reception staff to work through a recall list and dial out from their work number efficiently.
+Most Australian cloud phone system companies offer click-to-dial from a web interface, which allows reception staff to work through a recall list and dial out from their work number efficiently.
 This is sufficient for most small practices doing manual recall campaigns.

 The Do Not Call Register applies to outbound recall calls.
 Client consent for marketing communications (as distinct from appointment reminders for existing clients) is required under the Spam Act 2003 and Do Not Call Register Act 2006.
 Existing client relationships typically allow direct appointment reminders without explicit marketing consent, but confirm with your privacy policy and any specific client communication consent obtained at registration.